getsentry/seer/DI.md

 type will be resolved with the "last" enabled module's providers.

 Note that it is perfectly ok to enable a module before definitions are added, say at the top of a file, but that enable and the provider definitions must occur **before invoking a method that depends upon them**.
-Otherwise, the ordering is loose and lazy.

-Also note that `module.enable()` **only applies to the current thread!**.
-This means that if you run a multi-threaded application, you may need to "enable" modules again when you enter new threads.
+Also note that `module.enable()` **only applies to the current thread!**  This means that if you run a multi-threaded application, you may need to "enable" modules again when you enter new threads.
 This is meant to ensure no unintended cross thread state sharing.
 If you must share state between threads, consider using Queues or other concurrency primitives.